maxtkl/swgoh_bdd/README.md

 ./database_creation.sh
 ```

-- Change the data in "data.py" by yours (you need an swgoh.help api account)
+- Change the data_example.py to "data.py" and complete with your info (you need an swgoh.help api account)
 ```bash
 nano data.py
 ```